Map the Myth

 Myths came before maps, borders, histories, and laws.

-They are the root system of culture—the stories through which people made sense of place, purpose, and the sacred.
+They are the root system of culture and stories through which people made sense of place, purpose, and the sacred.

 Every enduring world reflects this pattern.
-Its rivers remember.
-Its mountains whisper.
+The rivers and mountains remember.

-When these align, a world comes alive.
-The terrain becomes more than backdrop—it becomes memory.
+When these align, a world comes to life.
+The terrain becomes more than backdrop.
+It becomes a memory.

 In worldbuilding, this alignment is rare.